floesche/LED-Display_G3_Software/docs/g3_user-guide.md

 arena.
 These are programmed onto the SD card using __PControl__ and then moved to the Controller.

 1. Once you have a collection of patterns that you wish to display in the arena, put them all into `C:\matlabroot\patterns\`.
 You may in fact put them any place you wish, but this is the default directory.
 2. Plug a SD Flash card into a port, using a USB card reader.
 Verify that it appears as a drive letter (usually E).
 3. In MATLAB, run `PControl`, and select _configurations_{:.gui-btn} → _load pattern
     to SD_{:.gui-btn}.
 4. In the _Pattern Selection_{:.gui-txt} window, press _Add Folder_{:.gui-btn}, navigate and
     select the folder storing your pattern files.
 You may also individually add the patterns, if this becomes time consuming to achieve the correct order of patterns, consider naming each pattern as `Pattern_##_id` where `##` is the number you wish the pattern to be and id is an identifying name.
 This will ensure the patterns in the folder selected are added in the correct order
 5. Hit _OK_{:.gui-btn}.
 6. In the _Pattern Selection Tool_{:.gui-txt} window, verify the patterns you want to store.
 7. Press _Make Image_{:.gui-btn}, then _Burn_{:.gui-btn}.
 If you are prompted for the drive
     letter at any time, type it into the prompt and press OK.
 8. DO NOT take out the SD card until you see a message confirming that the SD card writing is finished.
 9. Plug the SD card into the arena controller.
 You may need to turn the controller off and on for it to recognize the card correctly.
 10. To test the pattern, open up `PControl` and select _configurations_{:.gui-btn} → _set pattern ID_{:.gui-btn} → _your pattern_{:.gui-btn} (from the dropdown menu).
 Now you can
     use the PControl GUI to run your pattern by selecting values and pressing the _start_{:.gui-btn} button.

-{: note}
 To be able to _automatically_ access the patterns on an SD card from the PControl GUI, you must be using the SD on the same machine on which it was programmed.
 If you need to load patterns from an SD card